pcoyle24/opt-inf-edlt/ReadMe.md

 # Optimal Inflation Target with Expectations Driven Liquidity Traps

+## System Requirements
+All codes are run in MATLAB and heavily utilize fsovle in the optimization toolbox.
+Pleae make sure this is installed.

+Additionally, for the AR(1) portion of the code, mex functions are utilized for speed pickups.
+The mex functions call interpolation codes written in Fortran.
+To sucessfully run, make sure you have installed a compatable MATLAB mex Fortran compiler (see MATLAB documentation for a list) and have taken the appropriate steps in MATLAB to run mex functions.

 ## Folders
 There are three folders that contain relevant information
 - **AnalyticalJacobianDerivation/**